-123 In addition to the repeal of the European Communities Act 1972, the Bill also proposes to repeal the following Acts: European Parliamentary Elections Act 2002; European Parliament (Representation) Act 2003; European Union (Amendment) Act 2008; European Union Act 2011; European Union (Approval of Treaty Amendment Decision) Act 2012; European Union (Approvals) Act 2013; European Union (Approvals) Act 2014; European
+123 In addition to the repeal of the European Communities Act 1972, the Bill also proposes to repeal the following Acts: European Parliamentary Elections Act 2002; European Parliament (Representation) Act 2003; European Union (Amendment) Act 2008; European Union Act 2011; European Union (Approval of Treaty Amendment Decision) Act 2012; European Union (Approvals) Act 2013; European Union (Finance) Act 2015; European Union (Approvals) Act 2015; ss 82 and 88(5)(c) of the Serious Crime Act 2015.

-- 3.28.
-Retention of EU law: The conversion of EU law to domestic law is intended to maintain legal continuity upon exit, so that the same laws apply on the day after the UK leaves the EU as the day before.
+day before.
 124 The Government has stated that this will "provide[] fairness to individuals, whose rights and obligations will not be subject to sudden change" overnight.
-125 Clauses 2-4 of the Bill give effect to EU-derived domestic legislation (cl 2), direct EU legislation (cl 3) and "[a]ny rights, powers, liabilities, obligations, restrictions, remedies and procedures which ... are recognised and available in domestic law by virtue of section 2(1)" of the ECA (cl 4(1)(a)).
+125 Clauses 2-4 of the Bill give effect to EU-derived domestic legislation (cl 2), direct EU legislation (cl 3) and "[a]nv rights, powers, liabilities, obligations, restrictions, remedies and procedures which ... are recognised and available in domestic law by virtue of section 2(1)" of the ECA (cl 4(1)(a)).
 (It is accepted that this last wrap up clause will generally capture Treaty provisions and other measures which the CJEU has recognised to have direct effect.)
 Once EU laws have been 'retained' in domestic law, Parliament will be free to repeal, amend or replace those laws.
+126

-126 - 3.29.
+- 3.29.
 Supremacy of EU law: Clause 5(1) provides that the principle of the supremacy of EU law will not apply to any enactment or rule of law passed or made on or after exit day.
 However, the principle will continue to apply in respect of to the "interpretation, disapplication or quashing" of any enactment or rule of law passed or made before exit day (cl 5(2)).
 The House of Commons Library has explained that in effect, this means that the courts will have to decide, on a case by case basis, whether pre-exit legislation should be subject to supremacy.
 127 The House of Lords Select Committee on the Constitution has expressed the initial view that "clause 5 is insufficiently clear in setting out the aspects of retained EU law to which the supremacy principle will continue to apply and how it will continue to apply", and that this "risks creating confusion as to the effects of the already highly complex legal regime prescribed by the Bill".
 128 - 3.30.
 Clause 5(3) addresses the status of any post-exit EU amendment to a retained EU law.
 The supremacy of EU law may also apply to "a modification made on or after exit day of any enactment or rule of law passed or made before exit day if the application of the principle is consistent with the intention of the modification".
 Again, courts will have to assess whether applying the principle of supremacy to a provision of retained EU law which has been amended is consistent with Parliament's intentions.
 This is not straightforward.
-The former President of the Supreme Court,
+The former President of the Supreme Court, Lord Neuberger, said in evidence to the House of Lords Select Committee on the Constitution that this exercise "could lead to difficulties" and "arguments about what you are entitled to look at to see what the intention was".
+129